Information Regarding Covid-19

 The Importance of Taking Personal Responsibility

-Our guests are very important to our village and that is also why we are asking for your help.
-We urge all of you to take the concept of personal responsibility seriously and follow the restrictions and recommendations that apply.
+Our guests are very important to our destination and that is also why we are asking for your help.
+We urge all of you to take the concept of personal responsibility seriously and follow any restrictions and recommendations that apply.
 You will find more information about what this entails below.
 Protect each other and protect our village!

 The following general recommendations are in effect: